d-fine/Dataland/README.md

 # Developer Remarks
 In this section, you find information that might be useful for you as a developer.
 ## add scripts executable
-Especially under windows, it's unclear which file permissions a script will get.
+Especially under Windows, it's unclear which file permissions a script will get.
-To explicitly mark a scrip executable, do:
+To explicitly mark a script executable, do:
 `git update-index --chmod=+x script.sh`